NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Radial.rst

 |pluginIcon|

-*This documentation is for version 2.1 of Radial.*
+*This documentation is for version 2.1 of Radial (net.sf.openfx.Radial).*

 Description
 -----------